×

 Prevention of Entry of Weapons Into Health Facilities.
 International Committee of the Red Cross.

-Jointly developed by WHO and ILO, this action manual aims to help initiate and sustain changes to improve the quality of health facilities and encourages managers and staff to work together to promote safe and healthy workplaces.
+Jointly developed by WHO and ILO, this action manual and its accompanying Trainers’ Guide aim to help initiate and sustain changes to improve the quality of health facilities and encourages managers and staff to work together to promote safe and healthy workplaces.
 The action manual uses a checklist as a workplace assessment tool, which is designed for prioritizing areas of action to improve occupational safety and health for health workers.

 Infection Prevention and Control